tarwn/lessthandot-hugo/blogs/content/posts/2018-04-17-adding-twitter-authentication-to-an-asp-net-core-2-site-w-cosmos-db.md

 So where are we so far?
 We have built an ASP.net Core 2 website and added Cookie Middleware that is associated with `LoginSession` classes stored in Cosmos DB.
 Users can register with a username, password, and email address and are stored as `LoginUser` documents in Cosmos DB.
 Business logic for this is bundled up in a concrete `CosmosDBMembership` class while the Persistence logic to work with Cosmos DB is encapsulated in a UserPersistence class, both of which are registered with the built-in ASP.Net Core 2 Dependency Injeciton services collection.

-Let&#8217;s extend the Membership logic to support Twitter:
+Let's extend the Membership logic to support Twitter:

 <div id="attachment_9182" style="width: 408px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/04/aspnetcore2cosmos_201.png" alt="File Changes for Twitter Addition" width="398" height="816" class="size-full wp-image-9182" srcset="/wp-content/uploads/2018/04/aspnetcore2cosmos_201.png 398w, /wp-content/uploads/2018/04/aspnetcore2cosmos_201-146x300.png 146w" sizes="(max-width: 398px) 100vw, 398px" />